 Genealogically, feminist technoscience has close ties with science and technology studies (STS), cultural and postcolonial studies and feminist theory (Åsberg, 2010).
-During the 1970s and 1980s Science and Technology studies (STS) emerged within and alongside disciplines such as philosophy, sociology, history of ideas, and political science.
+During the 1970s and 1980s Science and Technology studies (STS) emerged within, and alongside, various disciplines including philosophy, sociology, history of ideas, and political science.
 One of the aims of STS was to study scientific results and technological artifacts as a social activity.
-STS scholars began problematizing the social practices behind 'objective' and 'truth-worthy' research results and claimed knowledge to be politically and culturally produced.
+STS scholars began problematising the social practices behind 'objective' and 'truth-worthy' research results and claimed knowledge to be politically and culturally produced.
 The research went from text analysis of historical documents to working with anthropological and sociological methods.
-The scholars traveled to laboratories to study how scientists construct scientific truths, artifacts and systems (Bijker et al., 1989; Felt et al., 2017; Harding, 2008; Jasanoff et al., 2007; Latour, 2005).
-Bruno Latour and Steven Woolgar's anthropological study at the scientific laboratory at the Salk Institute in San Diego, United States showed how scientific 'facts' are constructed through negotiation and interpretation of unstable results (Latour & Woolgar, 1979).
-Alongside these STS studies feminist analyzes of science and technology were developed.
-Sharon Traweek's (1988) research on high energy physicists in North America and Japan explains how the physicists see the world and how this world view is embedded in a research community that produce knowledge.
-The examples from the two countries show how the culture of the physicists are made differently, which create different knowledge-producing practices.
-These researchers are thus included in different reality productions.
-Traweek is explicit in helping us to understand the traditional university culture as 'culture of no culture'.
+The scholars travelled to laboratories to study how scientists construct scientific truths, artifacts and systems (Bijker et al., 1989; Felt et al., 2017; Harding, 2008; Jasanoff et al., 2007; Latour, 2005).
+Latour and Woolgar's anthropological study at the scientific laboratory at the Salk Institute in San Diego, United States showed how scientific 'facts' are constructed through negotiation and interpretation of unstable results (Latour & Woolgar, 1979).
+Alongside these STS studies feminist analyses of science and technology were developed.
+Traweek's (1988) research on high energy physicists in North America and Japan explains how physicists see the world, and how this world view is embedded in a research community that produces knowledge.
+The examples from the two countries show how the physicists' culture is formed differently, which creates different knowledge-producing practices.
+Thus, these researchers are included in different reality productions.
+Traweek (1988) is explicit in helping us to understand the traditional university culture as a 'culture of no culture'.

-A strong incentive in natural sciences is developing theories that pushes knowledge towards a few clean-cut and generic laws (Trojer, 2017).
-This is seen in for instance genetics, where the central dogma is one encompassing law that illustrates the function of genes through a one-way connection of genetic balance.
-Evelyn Fox Keller (1985) writes about Barbara McClintock, winner of the Nobel Prize in Medicine in 1983, who opposed this dogma and showed how the molecules - jumping genes - are not always as stable as the central dogma suggested they are.
-Trojer (2017) points out that McClintock disapproved of the scientific culture where researchers confine themselves to a central dogma and hypothesis and neglect to study the anomalies taking place in the knowledge production.
-Another problem is publication bias, or the so called file drawer problem.
-The bias occurs when the results don't support the hypotheses outlined by researchers and the results end up in the researchers' file drawers.
-This leads to only 'significant' results being published in the academic publication system and literature reviews including metaanalyses, will portray stronger effects of research findings than exist (Salkind, N.J., 2010).
+A strong incentive in natural sciences is developing theories that push knowledge towards a few clean-cut and generic laws (Trojer, 2018).
+For example, this is seen in genetics, where the central dogma is one encompassing law that illustrates the function of genes through a one-way connection of genetic balance.
+Evelyn Fox Keller (1983) writes about Barbara McClintock, winner of the Nobel Prize in Medicine in 1983, who opposed this dogma and showed how the molecules - jumping genes - are not always as stable as the central dogma suggested they are.
+Trojer (2018) points out that McClintock disapproved of a scientific culture where researchers confine themselves to a central dogma and hypothesis and neglect to study the anomalies taking place in the production of knowledge.
+Another problem is publication bias, or the so called 'file drawer' problem.
+The bias occurs when the results don't support the hypotheses outlined by researchers, and the results end up in the researchers' file drawers.
+This leads to only 'significant' results being published in the academic publication system and literature reviews, including meta-analyses, will portray stronger effects of research findings than actually exist (Salkind, N.J., 2010).
 These problems have serious political implications for how research is conducted and for whom.

-Trojer (2017) emphasizes how feminist research as a knowledge resource in science and technology puts the spotlight on how the processes of politics creates realities for us all and challenges the structures and individuals, who wish to keep knowledge production and politics separate.
-However, positing that technoscience is political is controversial and it can be quite difficult "to gain a hearing for this understanding, since this field of research steps right into the discourse of technoscientific knowledge production and makes well hidden relations of power and privileges visible" (Trojer, 2017, p.
+Trojer (2018) emphasises how feminist research as a knowledge resource in science and technology puts the spotlight on how the processes of politics creates realities for us all and challenges the structures and individuals, who wish to keep knowledge production and politics separate.
+However, positing that technoscience is political is controversial, and it can be quite difficult "to gain a hearing for this understanding, since this field of research steps right into the discourse of technoscientific knowledge production and makes well-hidden relations of power and privileges visible" (Trojer, 2018, p.
 16).

-Situated knowledges
+Situated knowledge